mingyeahh/Emotion-Recognition-Applications-interface/README.md

 # HAIID-part2
 ## About the Project
 This is a coursework for Durham University Level 3 module Human-AI Interaction Design.
-This project will install and utilise the API for emotion recognition application provided by IBM Watson Natural Language Understanding and Google Vision AI.
+This project will install and utilise the API for emotion recognition application provided by IBM Watson Natural Language Understanding and Google Cloud Vision AI.

 ## Getting Started